For daily wit & wisdom, get the Almanac newsletter.

 When you water, it’s important to keep watering until the water comes out of the pot’s drainage holes.

-• Of course, your pot must have draining holes, or the roots will get overwatered (waterlogged).
+Of course, your pot must have drainage holes or the roots will become overwatered (waterlogged).
 At least one drainage hole is usually fine.
+That said, do not let your container sit in water.
+Make sure the water drains out.

 It can take a surprising amount of water to thoroughly water a pot!
-A 10 to 12 inch pot may need up to a gallon of water.
+A 10- to 12-inch pot may need up to a gallon of water.
 However, it’s very important that you are fully watering the root ball of the plant so that it can keep putting out roots and thrive.

 If you water fully, you will also find you may not need to water quite as often.
 Of course, this completely depends on your weather and the size and type of container.